thedenisnikulin/chattitude-app-backend/README.md

 # Backend of [Chattitude](https://chattitude.herokuapp.com)
-> This is a TypeScript and a better structured version of [old Chattitude](https://github.com/thedenisnikulin/chattitude-app-old)
+> This is a good structured Typescript version of [old Chattitude](https://github.com/thedenisnikulin/chattitude-app-old)

 > Also, check out the [frontend](https://github.com/thedenisnikulin/chattitude-app-frontend) of the app.

 ## Used technologies: